20 sustainable travel tips to keep in mind for your next trip

 2. Think about how you’re going to get there

-So, you’ve picked your dream, green destination.
+So, you’ve picked your dream, earth-conscious destination.
 Now you need to figure out how you’re going to get there – and how you’re going to get from A-B once you’ve arrived.
 Transport is one of the most important considerations when it comes to sustainable travel.
 If you can, spend a little time exploring alternative ways of getting there or researching more eco-friendly local transport once you’ve reached your destination.
 Simple.

 3. Flying isn’t ideal, but there are ways to make it more sustainable